 Make banana ice cream

-Sure, we love making banana bread, but when bananas start to go bad, we make banana “ice cream.”
+Sure, we love making banana bread and muffins, but when bananas start to go bad, we make banana “ice cream.”

 Banana ice cream recipe